Disabled Children and Young People Direct Payments

 If a PA has been DBS checked and cleared to work with one child and then identified to work with a different child the PA will not need to be DBS checked again unless the DBS check is coming up for its 3 year renewal.

 If, during their employment, concerns about the employee’s performance or behaviour are raised in relation to the child/ young person’s safety, it is expected that a review meeting will be held with the social worker at the earliest opportunity.
 All decisions from this meeting should be recorded and shared with interested parties on a need to know basis.
-It is likely that the parent/carers/young people will need support from the Children and Families Direct Payment Scheme in these circumstances.
+It is likely that the parent/carers/young people will need support from the Direct Payment Support Service in these circumstances.

-Should the concerns raised be of a safeguarding nature, the Kent and Medway Safeguarding Children Procedures should be followed and a referral made to the KCC Central Referral Unit, and also immediately to the Local Authority Designated Officer.
+Should the concerns raised be of a safeguarding nature, the Kent and Medway Safeguarding Children Procedures should be followed and a referral made to the KCC Front Door Service, and also immediately to the Local Authority Designated Officer.

-If the Children and Families Direct Payment Scheme receives information of concern about an individual, either employed already or being considered for employment through a Direct Payment, immediate advice should be sought from the KCC social work Team Leader.
+If the DPSS receives information of concern about an individual, either employed already or being considered for employment through a Direct Payment, immediate advice should be sought from the KCC social work Team Leader.
 Agreement will need to be reached between professionals about what information is shared and with whom.
-The Local Authority and the Children and Families Direct Payment Scheme are bound by the Disclosure and Barring Service Code of Practice in respect of the use, handling, storage retention and disclosure of DBS checks.
+The Local Authority and the DPSS are bound by the Disclosure and Barring Service Code of Practice in respect of the use, handling, storage retention and disclosure of DBS checks.
 Further information on the DBS Code of Practice is accessible on the Disclosure and Barring Service website.

 On receiving positive DBS information about an applicant: